 We booked our ticket while in Coyhaique, at Navira Australe, the cheapest company and one of the only boats leaving for Quellon (south of the island of Chiloe) at this time of the year.
-When we booked, we first didn’t know we were taking the long route but we knew we were going to spend at least 20 hours on the water: nobody was able, or wanted to tell us the time of arrival…
+When we booked, we didn’t know we were taking the long route.
+We knew however we were going to spend at least 20 hours on the water but nobody was able, or wanted to tell us the time of arrival…

 The next day, is probably one of those days we will never forget, and this, for many exceptional and terrifying reasons.

-I was one of the most determined one, unable to stop looking into the waters and hopping to see a blow… Steven on his side, trusted me to find the whales and was determined to finish his book “In Patagonia” while still in Patagonia.
+I was one of the most determined, unable to stop looking into the waters and hopping to see a blow… Steven on his side, trusted me to find the whales and was determined to finish his book “In Patagonia” while still in Patagonia.

 Tireless and with an unflagging enthusiasm, I spotted a blow as I was alone on the deck.
 Unable to move, I called as loud as I could for my travel mates.
 A blue whale had just passed by the boat.
 It was the first time we were seeing this giant of the sea, the largest mammal on Earth.